 2) Liaison Librarian staff should be invited into classes to teach APA referencing, and the support services of the Library, Student Learning Services (SLS) and Te Kete Konae (TKK) should be recommended to students.
-Support service staff will also promote additional workshops and support for APA referencing.

 3) Turnitin to be used whenever appropriate.
 Students given the opportunity to submit assignments through Turnitin before final submission, to allow them to amend / add references where necessary (with training to be provided to staff and students on how to read Turnitin similarity reports).